erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_pattern_matching/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 An algorithm that processes graph data structures, exploring relationships between vertices and edges.
-Solves problems like network analysis, path finding, and relationship mapping.
+Addresses network analysis, path finding, and relationship mapping.
 Example: Finding the shortest route between cities on a road network.
-Works by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.
+Operates by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.

 **Key Characteristics:**
 - **Time Complexity**: Varies